-Bronchiectasis is a long term condition, caused by damage to the lungs' airways, that affects their ability to clear out mucus.
-A result is that mucus builds up, and bacteria begin to grow leading to repeated, serious lung infections.
+Bronchiectasis is a chronic (long term) lung condition, caused by damage to the airways that affects their ability to clear out mucus.
+As a result, mucus builds up and bacteria begin to grow leading to repeated, serious lung infections.
 The main symptom of bronchiectasis is a mucus-producing cough.
 Treatment is likely to include antibiotics and other medications, while physiotherapy is used to remove mucus from the lungs.

 - Cystic fibrosis

 - Recurrent aspiration of fluid into the lungs (as occurs with gastroesophageal reflux)

 - Inhalation of a foreign object into the lungs (if left untreated)